 We took a train from Seville to Cordoba to visit the Candy Cane double arches of Mesquita – also called the Grand Mosque or Cathedral of Cordoba.
 Can you see Cordoba in a day?
 Absolutely!
 Here is a look at our one day in Cordoba, a quick and easy day trip from Seville.

 One day in Cordoba, a Day Trip from Seville

 The Mesquita takes your breath away upon entry.
 It makes you feel as though you are in a hall of mirrors.
-Although originally built as a Mosque, the centre of this magnificent building was converted to a Cathedral after the Christians conquered Spain, the important parts of what was a Mosque are still in tact like the open courtyard once used for ablution rituals and the Kibla wall facing Mecca, there is a forest of pillars made from different colored granite, marble and alabaster supporting dozens of horse shoe arches, that looks like candy canes – then right in the centre is the spectacular alter, choir stalls and pipe organ which would grace any Christian place of worship.
+Although originally built as a Mosque, the centre of this magnificent building was converted to a Cathedral after the Christians conquered Spain, the important parts of what was a Mosque are still intact like the open courtyard once used for ablution rituals and the Kibla wall facing Mecca, there is a forest of pillars made from different colored granite, marble and alabaster supporting dozens of horseshoe arches, that looks like candy canes – then right in the centre is the spectacular altar, choir stalls and pipe organ which would grace any Christian place of worship.
 Traditionally, the mihrab of a mosque faces in the direction of Mecca; by facing the mihrab, worshipers pray towards Mecca.
 Mecca is east-southeast of the mosque, but the mihrab of this mosque unusually points south.

 When it was lunchtime we walked around the tiny streets around the Mesquita till we found a menu we liked.
 Lunch at the Las Piconeras was one of the best we had in Andalucía – we had the best Paella, fried eggplant with honey, olives and salmorejo – which is like gazpacho but richer and smoother.
 Even though it was hot we loved just walking around and enjoying the ambiance of Cordoba.
 We went to the Flower street, walked around the small alleyways and did some souvenir shopping.